www-bioinfo-org/ncFANs/README.md

 # ncFANs
 ## About ncFANS

-ncFANs has introduced a highly efficient way of re-using the abundant pre-existing microarray data.
+ncFANs is a software to predict functions of genes, especially lncRNAs.ncFANs has introduced a highly efficient way of re-using the abundant pre-existing microarray data.
 It is expected that the strategies developed in these studies will provide new clues and approaches for the study of lncRNA functions, and the predicted functions will give directions for molecular biological experiments.

 ## Install ncFANs